Guide to Writing Effective Progress and Shift Notes for Support Workers

 • medication assistance (a separate Medication Chart is recommended)

-• incidents, accidents and hazards (a separate Incident Form is recommended)
+• incidents, accidents and hazards (a separate Incident Form and/or Hazard Report is recommended)

 • daily living tasks such as cleaning and food preparation